Alessandro Moreschi: Sistine Chapel choir

-Moreschi's Director at the Sistine was Domenico Mustafà, himself once a fine castrato soprano, who realised that Moreschi was, amongst other things, the only hope for the continuation of the Sistine tradition of performing the famous setting of the Miserere by Gregorio Allegri during Holy Week.
-When Moreschi joined the Sistine choir, there were still six other castrato members, but none of them was capable of sustaining this work's taxing soprano tessitura.
-Moreschi's star status sometimes seems to have turned his head: "Moreschi's behaviour was often capricious enough to make him forget a proper professional bearing, as on the occasion after a concert when he paraded himself among the crowd like a peacock, with a long, white scarf, to be congratulated ..."
+Moreschi's Director at the Sistine was Domenico Mustafà, himself once a castrato soprano, who realised that Moreschi was, amongst other things, the only hope for the continuation of the Sistine tradition of performing the famous setting of the Miserere by Gregorio Allegri during Holy Week.
+When Moreschi joined the Sistine choir, there were still six other castrato members, but none of them were capable of sustaining this work's taxing soprano tessitura.
+Moreschi's talent occasionally led to "behaviour [that] was often capricious enough to make him forget a proper professional bearing, as on the occasion after a concert when he paraded himself among the crowd like a peacock, with a long, white scarf, to be congratulated ..."

-The Sistine Chapel Choir was run on traditional lines centuries old, and had a strict system of hierarchies.
+The Sistine Chapel Choir was run on centuries old traditional lines with a strict system of hierarchies.
 In 1886, the senior castrato, Giovanni Cesari, retired, and it was probably then that Moreschi took over as Direttore dei concertisti (Director of soloists).
 In 1891 Moreschi took his turn as segretario puntatore, being responsible for the day-book of the choir's activities, and the following year was appointed maestro pro tempore, a largely administrative post concerned with calling choir meetings, fixing rehearsals, granting leave of absence and the like.
 During this year, Alessandro was also responsible for overseeing the choir's correct performance of its duties in the Sistine Chapel.
-Artistically speaking, the job involved him in choosing soloists and in developing repertoire.
-This entire period was one of great upheaval within the Sistine choir's organisation as well as Catholic church music at large: the reforming movement known as Cecilianism, which had originated in Germany, was beginning to have its influence felt in Rome.
-Its calls for the Church's music to return to the twin bases of Gregorian chant and the polyphony of Palestrina were a direct threat to both the repertoire and the practice of the Sistine Chapel.
-These were resisted by Mustafà, but time was against him.
-In 1898, he celebrated fifty years as a member of the Sistine, but also appointed Lorenzo Perosi as joint Perpetual Director.
-This 26-year-old priest from Tortona in Piedmont turned out to be a real thorn in Mustafà's side.
-Moreschi was very much a silent witness to the struggles between the forces of tradition and reform, but was also caught up in secular matters: on 9 August 1900, at the express request of the Italian royal family, he sang at the funeral of the recently assassinated king, Umberto I. This was all the more extraordinary because the Papacy still had no formal contact with the Italian secular state, which it regarded as a mere usurper (see Unification of Italy).
+Artistically speaking, the job involved choosing soloists and in developing repertoire.
+This period was one of disruption within the Sistine choir's organisation as well as Catholic church music at large as the reforming movement known as Cecilianism, which had originated in Germany, began to influence Rome.
+Its calls for the Church's music to return to the twin bases of Gregorian chant and the polyphony of Palestrina threatened both the repertoire and the practice of the Sistine Chapel.
+Mustafà also appointed Lorenzo Perosi as joint Perpetual Director, a 26-year-old priest from Tortona in Piedmont and a supporter of Cecilianism.
+Moreschi was a witness to the struggles between the two movements, but was also involved in secular matters: on 9 August 1900, at the express request of the Italian royal family, he sang at the funeral of the recently assassinated king, Umberto I, despite the Papacy still having no formal contact with the unified Italian secular state, which it regarded as a usurper.